florianfesti/boxes/documentation/src/install.rst

 Inkscape
 --------

+**As binary**

 Boxes.py can be used as a set of Inkscape plugins.
 The package does install the necessary .inx files to :code:`/usr/share/inkscape/extensions` on unix operating systems.
-The .inx files assume that the :code:`boxes` executable is available in the :code:`PATH` (which it is when installing the binary package).
+The .inx files assume that the *boxes* executable is available in the path (which it is when installing the binary package)

-On non-Unix operating systems or when running Boxes.py from Git checkout the .inx files need to be copied by hand. :code:`setup.py build` creates them in the :code:`inkex/` directory.
+**git repository easy way**

+After cloning it may be most convenient to generate the .inx files right in place by executing :code:`scripts/boxes2inkscape` with the taget path as only parameter.

+- global: :code:`scripts/boxes2inkscape /usr/share/inkscape/extensions/`
+- userspace: :code:`scripts/boxes2inkscape ~/.config/inkscape/extensions/`

+On non unix operating the target directories may differ.
+You can look up the directories *"User extensions"* and *"Inkscape extensions"* within the Inkscape preferences *Edit -> Preferences... -> System*.

+**git repository manual way**

+*setup.py build* creates the *.inx files in the *inkex/* directory.

 They then have to be copied in either the global or the per user extension directory of Inkscape.
-These are :code:`/usr/share/inkscape/extensions/` and :code:`~/.config/inkscape/extensions/` on Unix.
-On other operating systems you can look up *Edit -> Preferences... -> System* in the Inkscape menu to look up *User extensions* and *Inkscape extensions*.
-It may be more convenient to generate the .inx files right in place by executing :code:`scripts/boxes2inkscape` with the target path as only parameter.

-After placing the .inx files you need to make the :code:`boxes` script available in the :code:`PATH`.
-One way is to create a symlink from a location that is in the path or installing the package on the system.
+These are :code:`/usr/share/inkscape/extensions/` and :code:`~/.config/inkscape/extensions/` on a unix operating system.
+On non unix operating the target directories may differ.
+You can look up the directories *User extensions* and *Inkscape extensions* within the Inkscape preferences *Edit -> Preferences... -> System*.

+As an alternative you can create a symlink to the :code:`inkex/` directory within the desired inkscape extension directory.

 Platform specific instructions
 ------------------------------